 Wider impacts are long-term benefits expected from the project results, and as it was explained in the previous section, we consider that these benefits should be achieved within 5 years after the project ends.
-However, in grdgr fact the project to contribute significantly to the single expected impact EII as it is outlined in Destination that our targeted call fits under, we will advance within 5 years after the end of the project the Societal Readiness Level® of the project results and to lead towards a complete acceptance by society of all our six results (R1-R6).
+However, in gridge for the project to contribute significantly to the single expected impact EII as it is outlined in Destination that our targeted call fits under, we will advance within 5 years after the end of the project the Societal Readiness Level® of the project results and to lead towards a complete acceptance by society of all our six results (RI-R6).

 In specific, by the end of the project, we expect our results (R1-R6) to be at SRL 6, i.e. Our results (R1-R6) have been demonstrated in real-world environments and in co-operation with relevant stakeholders have gained feedback on potential impacts, the society is aware of the project results and their benefits.
-Within 5 years after project end, we plan to reach at least SRL 8 i.e. our results R1-R6 are complete and qualified, and the society is ready to adopt them now.
-For this, we plan to continue organising after project end a series of consultations with an increasingly large potential groups of citizens and project target groups (TG1-TG10) where they can comment on issues/criteria that are important to them.
-Consultations can be in the form of facilitated discussions and co-creation workshops where citizens and target groups (TG1-TG10) can present their concerns in an open-ended fashion.
+Within 5 years after project end, we plan to continue organising after project end a series of consultations with an increasingly large potential groups of citizens and project target groups (TG1-TG10) where they can comment on issues/criteria that are important to them now.
+For this, we plan to continue organising after project end a series of consultations with an increasingly large potential groups of citizens and project target groups (TG1-TG10) can present their concerns in an open-ended fashion.
 Potential questions to be raised along the process and addressed could be:

-- · Do results R1-R6 solve the identified problems by delivering the envisioned impact? - Will the results R1-R6 be broadly accepted by society? - What aspects of the results R1-R6 might hinder their societal acceptance, and do the results R1-R6 address these concerns? - Are there any unforeseen societal consequences that are created by the results R1-R6? - · Do citizen and target groups (TG1-TG10) accept the results R1-R6 that are presented to them?
+- Do results R1-R6 solve the identified problems by delivering the envisioned impact? - Will the results R1-R6 be broadly accepted by society? - What aspects of the results R1-R6 might hinder their societal acceptance, and do the results R1-R6 address these concerns? - Are there any unforeseen societal consequences that are created by the results R1-R6? - .
+Do citizen and target groups (TG1-TG10) accept the results R1-R6 that are presented to them?

-As long as we have a qualified and complete set of results (R1-R6) with at least SRL 8, we can significantly contribute to the single expected impact from destination within 5 years after the project end.
-Specifically, regarding Expected Impact I1, we plan to measure the impact of our results R1-R6 by the end of the project when they have reached SRL 6 but also within 5 years after tis end when they have reached SRL 8.
-For this, we plan to apply as part of our methodology the Social Impact Assessment approach and measure based on our results the ahaacement of democratic governance practices in respect to a) the level increase of asccountability, transparency, effectiveness and trustworthiness of reli-of law based institutions and splicies and b) the expansion of active and inclusive citizenship that safeguards fundamental rights.
+As long as we have a qualified and complete set of results (R1-R0) with at least SRL 8, we can significantly contribute to the single expected impact from destination within 5 years after the project end.
+Specifically, regarding Expected Impact 1°, we plan to apply as part of our methodology the Social Impact Assessment approach and measure based on our results R1-R0 by the end of the project when they have reached SRL6 but also within 5 years after its end when they have reached SRL6.
+For this, we plan to apply as part of our methodology the Social Impact Assessment approach and measure based on our results the enhancement of democratic governance practices in respect to a) the level increase of accountability, transparency, effectiveness and trustworthiness of rall-of law based institutions and policies and b) the expansion of active and inclusive citizenship that safeguards fundamental rights.

-Overall, we foresce the initiation of a European educational ecosystem for democratic gasternance, with the participation of all target groups TG1-TG10 with same value/reach as in 2.1.1 for EO1 within 5 years after project end.
+Overall, we foresee the initiation of a European educational ecosystem for democratic gazernance. with the participation of all target groups TG1-TG10 with same value/reach as in 2.1.1 for EO1 within 5 years after project end.
 This European educational ecosystem will improve democratic governance as well as the active and inclusive participation of young people that respect fundamental rights.

-Potential Barriers for achieving the targeted Expected Impact 1_and measures for overcoming them:
+Potential Barriers for achieving the targeted Expected Impact 1\and measures for overcoming them: